mever-team/FairBench/docs/quick.md

 !!! info
     FairBench takes a responsible stance of reminding its users about caveats and recommendation to avoid extensive fairness epistemization.
-    Looking at more values in the case of this example was sorely needed, because we did not have much area between curves (had little bias) because our system was bad.

 !!! danger
     The green checkmark helps visually indicate whether the measure's value was big or small, but acceptable thresholds should always rely on domain knowledge or stakeholder opinions.
-When many measures are computed, symbols and colors help you grasp at a glance which values could be more problematic, which is what you would start scrutinizing first.
     Strategies on applying your own thresholds are available as report filters [here](material/filters.md).